 The Honorable Nancy Kopp

-Elected in February 2002, Nancy K. Kopp is the twenty- third Maryland State Treasurer since the adoption of the Constitution of 1851.
-As State Treasurer, she supervises the State’s investments, banking relationships and general obligation debt.
-She is the chief representative of the State in dealing with financial rating agencies and investment banking firms.
-Among the treasurer’s responsibilities, she sits with the Governor and State Comptroller on the State Board of Public Works, which approves all major state procurements and transactions.
+Elected in February 2002, Nancy K. Kopp was the twenty-third Maryland State Treasurer since the adoption of the Constitution of 1851.
+As State Treasurer, she supervised the State’s investments, banking relationships, and general obligation debt.
+She was the chief representative of the State in dealing with financial rating agencies and investment banking firms.
+Among the treasurer’s responsibilities, she sat with the Governor and State Comptroller on the State Board of Public Works, which approves all major state procurements and transactions.
+She retired in 2021.

-She also chairs the State’s Capital Debt Affordability Committee, the State Retirement and Pension System, and the Maryland College Savings Program.
+She also chaired the State’s Capital Debt Affordability Committee, the State Retirement, and Pension System, and the Maryland College Savings Program.
 Before being elected State Treasurer, Kopp served for twenty-seven years in the Maryland House of Delegates, representing Bethesda-Chevy Chase area.